2018 EU-Western Balkans Cluster Policy Learning and Matchmaking Event in Zagreb

 In the context set by the Communication from the Commission on ‘a credible enlargement perspective for and enhanced EU engagement with the Western Balkans’, the Directorate General Internal Market, Industry, Entrepreneurship and SMEs (DG GROW) organised the EU-Western Balkans Cluster Policy Learning and Matchmaking Event on November 22nd and 23rd in Zagreb, Croatia.
 The event was facilitated by PwC in close collaboration with the European Cluster Collaboration Platform and was hosted by the Zagreb Innovation Centre.

-The cluster policy learning session gathered 10 policy makers from Serbia, Kosovo, the former Yugoslav Republic of Macedonia and their counterparts from Austria, Croatia and Sweden.
+The cluster policy learning session gathered 10 policy makers from Serbia, Kosovo, North Macedonia and their counterparts from Austria, Croatia and Sweden.

 65 cluster organisations from the Western Balkan countries, European Union countries, Ukraine and Turkey participated in the matchmaking part of the event.
 These clusters represent a large number of enterprises, and more than 4000 SMEs, in the field of Agro/ Food, IT, Manufacturing/ Automotive, Tourism/ Maritime, Textile/ Apparel/ Footwear, Pharmaceuticals/ Chemicals, and Energy.